Home Vancouver Events Calendar Vancouver Pride Festival in 2025 North Vancouver’s Pride at the Pier

 What to Expect

 At Pride at the Pier you can expect to see a small number of participants dressed in colourful drag costumes (i.e. clothing of members of the opposite gender).
-More than that though, you can expect to see gay, straight and 2SLGBTQIA+-friendly and supporting folks dancing and having a great time.
-There are kids with their families, and people of all ages, backgrounds and sexual orientations.
+More than that, though, you can expect to see gay, straight and 2SLGBTQIA+-friendly and supporting people dancing and having a great time.
+There are kids with their families along with people of all ages, backgrounds and sexual orientations.

 Pride at the Pier is an all-ages dance party that’s open to everybody.
-There are DJ tunes, food trucks and kid-friendly things to do.
+There are typically DJ tunes, food trucks and kid-friendly things to do.
 There are also usually prize pack giveaways and fun photo opportunities.
-It’s a fun and colourful event!
+It’s a fun and colourful event.

 Pride at the Pier at Shipbuilders' Square